HEmile/juggl/docs/Link Types.md

 ![[Pasted image 20210421133938.png|500]]

+Note: The `linkType` can only be a single word!
+This means `- has painted [[The Night Watch]]` will not be parsed as a typed link `has painted`.

+This vault contains many examples of such links at the bottom of the page.
+These will be visualized by [[Juggl]] as text on edges.

 ## Development
-This syntax has multiple issues:
+This syntax has multiple issues.
+In this section we discuss ways to improve it that are not currently implemented:
 1. It is metadata, and not inline.
 Most of the links people write in Obsidian are 'inline': They are part of the text, instead of seperate lines.
 2. This syntax doesn't allow adding properties.
 For example, the relation `publishedIn` could have useful additional metadata, such as the year it was published.
 Similarly, when creating a list of ingredients, it'd be useful to also register the quantity needed for each ingredient.
 3. You can only link the current note as a source.
 However, if, for example, you are writing a daily note, you might write that "Today, Joe Biden becomes the president of the US".
-The correspond	ing link should be \[Joe Biden\] -President->\[US\].
+The corresponding link might be \[Joe Biden\] -President->\[US\].
 Otherwise, one would have to write this in a new "Joe Biden" note, even if this doesn't necessarily make sense while writing.

 To solve these issues we will work on a new, more general syntax.
 Currently, the idea is the following: `This recipe requires 20 grams of [[Rice|rice|ingredient|quantity=20 grams]]`.
 This is an inline syntax of the form `[[Note name|alias|linkType|property1=value1|property2=value]]`.
 However, this does not yet solve issue 3!